CameronKerr/PolDynamics/README.md

 # PolDynamics
-Code associated with the paper 'Coupled opinion-environmental dynamics in polarized and prejudiced populations
+Code associated with the paper 'Coupled opinion-environmental dynamics in polarized and prejudiced populations'